JDSherbert/Audio-Procedural-Reverb/README.md

 #### 3. User Control:
 Reverb plugins often provide a range of parameters for user control, but finding the right settings requires a good understanding of the underlying principles.
 In conclusion, reverb is a versatile and powerful tool in audio processing, influencing the spatial and emotional characteristics of a sound.
 The nuanced control of early reflections, pre-delay, and diffusion, along with the strategic use of reverb in mixing, contributes to the overall richness and depth of the audio experience.
 Whether creating a realistic simulation of a concert hall or adding a touch of ambiance to a recording, understanding the intricacies of reverb is fundamental for audio engineers and producers.

+#### 4. Reduces Clarity + Muddies a Mix
+Due to the nature of reverb, it introduces "noise" into a mix which should be carefully monitored and balanced.

 -----------------------------------------------------------------------